alxgiraud/fantasygen/README.md

     <adjective> <title>
     The <adjective> <title>

-The words used to generate the names can be customized.
+The words used to generate the names can be customized by the user.

 It implements what is defined on [this D&D wiki page](https://www.dandwiki.com/wiki/Well_Over_100_Tavern_Names_(DnD_Other)#Totally_Random).